 Smith's remark was a reference to pressure that Georgia Senator Kasim Reed was putting on UGA not to drop Synagro's petition.
 According to letters Reed sent to UGA, including one on official Georgia Senate letterhead, Reed was hired by Synagro to handle the matter.
 Other attorneys representing Synagro also pressured UGA President Michael Adams and other UGA officials, alleging that it was improper for UGA to allow Lewis to investigate Shayne Conner's death in New Hampshire, which was linked to Synagro's biosolids.
-Only 103, 104 Smith's conduct, especially given the fact that she is UGA's Science Integrity Officer charged with investigating scientific misconduct, represents some of the most abhorrently reprehensible scientific and academic misconduct imaginable.
+Series Integrity Officer charged with investigating scientific misconduct, represents some of the most abhorrently reprehensible scientific and academic misconduct imaginable.

 In March of 2003, Curry forwarded Synagro's petition, which was based on its "white paper" allegations concerning Dr. Lewis, to Dr. Rosemarie Russo, director of EPA's research laboratory in Athens, GA.
-105 By this time, EPA's Office of General Counsel had already informed the U.S. Department of Labor that Synagro's white paper allegations against Lewis were not based in any facts.
-106 Dr. Curry placed a follow-up call to Russo; and Russo took notes of the conversation, which she provided to Lewis.
-107 Regina Smith was questioned under oath concerning this matter.
+By this time, EPA's Office of General Counsel had already informed the U.S. Department of Labor that Synagro's white paper allegations against Lewis were not based in any facts.
+Dr. Curry placed a follow-up call to Russo; and Russo took notes of the conversation, which she provided to Lewis.
+Regina Smith was questioned under oath concerning this matter.
 Relevant portions of the transcript of her deposition follow.